kanikakasharma/learning-library/developer-library/converged-db-for-developers/spatial/lab8/lab8.md

 * Lab 4: Deploy eSHOP Application
 * Lab 5: Data type demonstrator tool

+### About Oracle Spatial
+Spatial data types stores geometry and multi-dimensional data.
+It is used to process geo-spatial data.

+Oracle Spatial consists of the following:
+* Schema (MDSYS)
+* A spatial indexing mechanism
+* Operators, functions, and procedures
+* Native data type for vector data called SDO\_GEOMETRY (An Oracle table can contain one or more SDO_GEOMETRY columns).

 ## **STEP 1**: Connect JDeveloper to database